enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/what-are-analysis-environments.md

 When it comes to coding in Python, there are several environments you can choose from.

-These environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other ways where you can test, run, modify, execute, and so on, a programming language's code.
+These environments are shells, [IDE's](https://www.enki.com/glossary/general/ide), and other programs that let you write, test, and run Python code.

-For instance, the most basic environment you can write Python in is your OS's terminal[1].
+The most basic environment you can write Python in is your OS's terminal[1].

-To open the Python environment in your terminal (known as *initializing the [interpreter](https://www.enki.com/glossary/general/interpreter)*), type in the word `python` and press Enter.
+To try it out, open your terminal, type in the word `python` and press Enter.

+A python environment that understands Python called is usually called *the [interpreter](https://www.enki.com/glossary/general/interpreter)*.

 > 💡 Different versions of Python will have different keywords to launch the interpreter.
 The most common ones are `py` and `python`.

-Even though most operating systems come with a pre-installed version of the Python interpreter it is not the recommended tool for codinng as it lacks many features.
+Even though most operating systems come with a pre-installed version of the Python interpreter it is not the recommended tool for coding as it lacks many user-friendly features.

-There are far superior environments with better interpreters for coding in Python, such as
+There are superior programs with better interpreters, such as:
 - Jupyter Lab
 - IDLE
 - nteract